 While it is stated in the title of the book that it’s designed with the intermediate learners in mind, there are some surprisingly advanced grammar points in the dialogues.
 Some of the simpler grammar points even come with slightly more advanced variations that you won’t find in the Level 8 – 9 Essential Korean Courses.
 You can tell that they tried their best to keep the sentences relatively simple for the Beginners edition; with this one, however, they barely held back.
 Some of the dialogues sounded as if they could fit right into a K-drama scene written for a native audience.
-You can make a lot out of this, even if you’re a lower advanced learner.
+You can get a lot out of this, even if you’re a lower advanced learner.

 How to Use It

 For Intermediate Learners

 There’s a lot you can get out of this book, if you’re an intermediate (preferably upper intermediate) learner.
 It makes for great listening practice, as well as an awesome way to learn vocabulary and grammar points in context.
 You also get to see practical application of said grammar points, which gives you an idea of how they’re actually used in real conversations.
 Here’s how I would use the book:

 STEP #1: Listen to the dialogue once, and then check the transcript to see how much I understood.
 This is just for me to get an idea of where my listening skills are, and what I need to work on.